w5xd/RC1101/enclosure.md

 to print cooler: about 60C.
 It does not adhere as well as it does for the 90C (or higher, 100C is not too high) that is required for the entire rest of the print.
 A high build plate temperature minimizes the warping of the shape as it prints&mdash;and this model <i>does</i> warp.
-The lesser adhesion means you have to watch the first layer and be preparted to abort it and retry if it fails to stick the first time.
+The lesser adhesion means you have to watch the first layer and be preparted to stop it and retry if it fails to stick the first time.
 But that trouble becomes worthwhile when the print finishes and you're trying to pry it off the heat bed.
 PETG on a clean build plate heated to 100C is rather difficult to scrape off.